-Toppan's GL film is the world's highest selling vapour deposition film and used as a packaging material for products such as food and toiletries, electronic devices and industrial materials.
+Toppan’s GL film is the world’s highest-selling vapour deposition film and is commonly used as a packaging material for products such as food and toiletries, electronic devices and industrial materials.

-Prime barrier, the company's recently launched transparent barrier film, is utilised in a wide variety of applications, including medical and pharmaceutical packaging materials, as well as for functional components of electronic devices.
+The company’s recently launched transparent barrier film, prime barrier, is utilised in a wide variety of applications, including medical and pharmaceutical packaging materials, as well as for functional components of electronic devices.

 Benefits of transparent barrier film packaging